The List

 17 May 2026 - 17 May 2026

 We’re thrilled to welcome back to Paisley the former First Minister of Scotland, avid reader and now author, Nicola Sturgeon, as she shares stories from her memoir, Frankly.
 Charting a life’s journey that started as a shy child from a working-class family in Ayrshire and led to becoming Scotland’s first female and longest serving First Minister, this riveting account is both deeply personal and will spark memories for a whole generation.
 In this unmissable finale event, Nicola is joined in conversation by award-winning author and Professor at the University of Glasgow, Louise Welsh, as she shares the highs and lows of her time in public office, and what life in the aftermath of such a formidable leadership looks like.
+BSL interpreted

 Sally Magnusson: The Shapeshifter's Daughter

 Author, journalist and broadcaster Sally Magnusson joins us for an event as part of our ‘Reclaiming History’s Heroines’ series to celebrate her latest novel, The Shapeshifter’s Daughter.
 A fantastical blend of myth and modern history, this story brings to life the Norse tale of Hel, queen of the underworld and goddess of death who was brutally cast out of mythical Asgard.
 As Hel searches for solace in the human world, she encounters the plight of a modern-day Orkney woman, who has returned to the islands to find courage in the face of bad news.
-Join Sally as she speaks about intertwining past and present and the enduring draw of myth in her work with chairperson Ellie Updale.
+Join Sally as she speaks about intertwining past and present and the enduring draw of myth in her work with chairperson Eleanor Updale.

 Writing Nature's Heroes